 Cannabis is prone to certain types of fungal spores that can cause severe illness in end customers.
 For example, Aspergillus mold spores are common in cannabis and can lead to cases of chronic pulmonary aspergillosis.
 In large doses, Aspergillus mold spores may even cause liver failure due to the carcinogenic mycotoxins the spores produce in the body.
 Cleanrooms negate the risk of fungal contamination through proper ventilation, particulate control, and positive pressure.

 Create a Safer Work Environment for Employees

 Employees who work in cultivation facilities in the cannabis industry face various occupational hazards.
-Many of these hazards are related to being in contact with fungicides, mold spores and chemical fertilizers.
-The exposure can result in issues such as allergic reactions, respiratory irritation and other physical threats.
+Many of these hazards are related to being in contact with fungicides, mold spores, and chemical fertilizers.
+The exposure can result in issues such as allergic reactions, respiratory irritation, and other physical threats.
 Cleanrooms and how they function can deter many of these risks.
-For example, the lack of need for fungicide use automatically lowers the risks due to lacking exposure.
+For example, the lack of need for fungicide use automatically lowers the risks due to lack of exposure.
 Further, because protective gear is required to maintain the integrity of the cleanroom, there is less of a chance an employee’s skin or respiratory system is exposed to irritants.

 Cleanrooms: The Potential Future of Cannabis Cultivation

 As cannabis becomes a more robust industry and regulations become more clearly defined, growing standards are bound to change.
-As speculations of national regulations veer closer to reality, growing cannabis industrially may even mean required cultivation facility upgrades.
+As speculations about national regulations veer closer to reality, growing cannabis industrially may even require cultivation facility upgrades.
 Cleanroom environments give growers firm control over the health of their crops while ensuring clean products for customers.
 Therefore, these innovative and health-forward implementations could easily become the norm in the cannabis industry in the future.